shrikeh/bounce/README.md

 This means that an event generated during a cycle will occur immediately, even if that is not appropriate.

+Bounce takes a different approach, in which listeners can fuzzy match on events by either name or type, and that further events can be triggered and queued without interrupting the current event cycle.
+Under the hood,it uses [SPLPriorityQueue], [SPLQueue] and [SPLObjectStorage] to efficiently store and maintain listeners and events during a cycle.

 ## Features

 Bounce has several key changes over standard implementations: